-I personally prefer writing all my passwords on a paper that I keep in a safe place at home.
+I personally prefer writing all my passwords in a journal that I keep in a safe place at home.

-This way, as soon as I need to enter a password, I only need to take this piece of paper and it’s done.
+That way, whenever I have to enter a password, I only need to take my journal and it’s done.

 I don’t spend minutes trying to remember which password goes to which account anymore.